 - Consider using either direct or indirect benefit words to support your request.
 Identify two or three from the lists below and weave them into your conversation.
 Some direct benefits include improvement, less work, money saved, problem solved, safety, satisfaction, comfort, convenience, enjoyment, less stress, increase odds of success, conquer fears, entertainment, and health.
 Indirect benefits you can cite are popularity, affection, appreciation, approval, belonging, friendship, prestige, promotion, recognition, and respect.

 - Ask for help!
-I recommend that your nonprofit organization board of directors and other experienced leaders create action word models that newcomers can follow to increase the odds of success in their outreach efforts.
+I recommend that the senior management in your company and other experienced leaders, or your nonprofit organization board of directors create action word models that newcomers can follow to increase the odds of success in their outreach efforts.